I am a political scientist and data scientist.

 I study why and how people lie in the social media era.

-I am a Ph.D candidate in Political Science at Duke University.
-My interests lie at the intersection of three lines of research: political behavior, political economy, and big data methods for social sciences.
-I work from a comparative perspective, with an emphasis on developing and non-democratic countries.
-In my dissertation Lies to Friends, Truths to Strangers: Anonymity, Preference Falsification, and Opinion Polarization in Authoritarian China, I develop a new theory explaining individual behavior in lying about political preferences online and offline in the social media era and its implications for authoritarian institutions.
-Using text-as-data methods, I show the behavioral pattern and its implications by analyzing an original dataset of text and networks in a large Chinese social media site.
+In my dissertation Lies to Friends, Truths to Strangers: Anonymity, Preference Falsification, and Opinion Polarization in Authoritarian China, I develop a new theory to explain why people lie about their political preferences online and offline in the social media era.
+I also study its implications for dictatorships.
+Using natural language processing, machine learning, and causal inference methods, I show the behavioral pattern and its implications with an original dataset of online political discourse and networks among over 1 million Chinese social media users.